Narentines: History

-Pagania was by the reign of Serbian ruler Petar Gojniković (r.
-892–917) part of the Serbian principality.
+Pagania became under control of Serbian ruler Petar Gojniković (r.
+892–917).
 Petar and the Byzantine commander of Dyrrhachion Leo Rhabdouchos met in Narentine lands regarding an alliance against the Bulgars.
 Michael of Zahumlje, who had been pushed out from Zahumlje to the neighbouring islands by Petar, informed the Bulgars about these negotiations.
-In 917 Petar was tricked by the Bulgars, who then annexed Serbia in 924–927, until Časlav returned to Serbia and rebuilt the state, in Byzantine alliance. Časlav's state included Pagania (the Narentines).
+In 917 Petar was tricked by the Bulgars, who then annexed Serbia in 924–927, until Časlav returned to Serbia and rebuilt the state, in Byzantine alliance.
+Some scholars consider that Časlav's state expanded into Pagania, but it is improbable due to lack of evidence.
 In the 940s, the islands of Brač and Hvar, which had earlier become part of the Croatian kingdom, seceded during Ban Pribina's rebellion and rejoined the Narentine province.
 The Narentines took advantage of the internal unrest in Croatia after the death of Krešimir I of Croatia (945) and took the islands of Sušac, Vis and Lastovo.
 In 948 the Narentines were at war with Venetian Doge Pietro III Candiano, who sent 33 war galleys under Urso Badovario and Pietro Rozollo; the Narentines managed to defend themselves.
 The Venetians were forced to pay tribute to the Narentines for safe sea passage.
 Serbia collapsed after Časlav's death in ca. 960, into smaller units.

 In 997, the Narentines increased raids against Latin and Venetian towns, and they had close ties with Croat ruler Svetoslav Suronja, who at the time fought his two brothers over the throne; this relation caused the Latin Dalmatian towns and Venice to turn against Svetoslav.
 In 998, the Republic of Venice, under the Byzantine Emperor, exerted control over the Byzantine Dalmatian towns; Dalmatian Croatia was in civil war; the Narentines were semi-independent, raiding the Adriatic, particularly against Venice.
 As Venice gained authority in Dalmatia, some Dalmatian towns that felt threatened allied with the Narentines.
 The Venetians then interved and defeated the Narentines and their Croatian allies decisively on sea, resulting in Narentine power decline.
 The Neretljani principality in the 11th century was part of the Croatian Kingdom.